sandbach/bsl-gcse/README.md

 ffmpeg -i "input.mp4" -vcodec libx265 -crf 32 "output.mp4"
 ```

-The larger the number following `-i`, the greater the rate of compression.
+The larger the number following `-crf`, the greater the rate of compression.

 ### Word frequency